 Substituting Dutch-Process Cocoa Powder for Natural Cocoa Powder

-Dutch-process option: Replace the unsweetened cocoa powder called for with an equal amount of Dutch-process cocoa.
+If you have Dutch-process cocoa powder, you can add a little bit of acid to it (cream of tartar, white vinegar, lemon juice) to simulate natural cocoa powder.
+Replace the natural cocoa powder called for with an equal amount of Dutch-process cocoa.
 Then, bump up the acidity in the recipe by adding 1/8 teaspoon of cream of tartar, white vinegar, or lemon juice for every 3 tablespoons of cocoa powder used.

-Unsweetened baking chocolate option: Swap 1 ounce of unsweetened baking chocolate for 3 tablespoons of unsweetened cocoa powder.
+Swap 1 ounce of unsweetened baking chocolate for 3 tablespoons of unsweetened cocoa powder.
 Then omit 1 tablespoon of butter, oil, or shortening from the recipe to account for the higher fat content in the baking chocolate.
 To make this substitution work, melt the unsweetened chocolate and add it to the recipe when you add the sugar and butter.
-This will ensure that it gets well-integrated with the other ingredients.
+This will ensure that it gets well integrated with the other ingredients.

 Just know that your recipe probably won't taste quite as chocolaty as usual.
 Unsweetened cocoa has more cocoa solids, and that's where the flavor comes from.
 Your recipe will still taste good if you make it with unsweetened baking chocolate, but it won't have that off-the-charts chocolate flavor that the author of the recipe likely intended.
 And you may also notice other subtle differences in the texture of the finished product.

 Can You Substitute Cocoa Mix for Cocoa Powder?